Here are some of the most commonly asked questions of SoE Hub Advisors. Is your question missing? Reach your to your Hub

 This is called the Student-Advisor Meeting (SAM).
 Until you meet with your advisor, you will have a SAM Hold on your account.
 This hold will prevent you from registering for courses.
 To remove your SAM Hold, your advisor must sign off on the courses you are planning on taking next semester, or your 4-Year Plan.
 Remember, the SAM Hold will occur in the spring semester.

 As a first year student you will meet with your advisor in the SoE Hub.
-After that, you will meet with your faculty advisor.
+After that, you must meet with your faculty advisor.

 Pro-Tip: Remember, each advisor has hundreds of advisees!
-Around registration, consultation week included, it will be harder to make an appointment.
-Make your SAM appointment early, even in the weeks before consultation, or email your advisor your course planning.
+Around registration, consultation month included, it will be harder to make an appointment.
+Make your SAM appointment early, even weeks ahead of time or email your advisor your course planning.
 Do not wait until the last minute to reach out, as it's likely that you will not find a free appointment time.
 Even during Walk-In Wednesdays, there can be a substantial wait during registration.
+Read all emails from your SoE Hub Advisor for additional support during this busy time.

 "It's registration time, I haven't met with my Advisor, I have a SAM Hold, and can't make an appointment.
 What do I do?"